Tartsi/todoapp/README.md

 - Create a user on the registration page that meets the necessary requirements
 - Login with the created user
 - Now you can add, edit, delete or clear tasks as you wish!
+- You can view both added, and completed tasks on separate tabs
 - Logout when done